 Rowland and Rachel Robinson named their only daughter after their dear friend and “sister” Ann King.
 Schooled mostly at home with her brothers, Ann was more sympathetic to her parent’s beliefs than her brothers were.
 She married Lloyd Minturn, a considerably older distant cousin in 1848.
 Ann and Lloyd had a son and two daughters, and she and the children were often back at Rokeby for short stints when Lloyd picked up stakes and started over in some new line of work in a new place.
 Widowed in 1873, Ann ran an apple farm in Shoreham until her death.

 The youngest of four children, Rowland Evans Robinson began to draw at a young age.
 Educated largely at home, he traveled to New York City in his early twenties to train as an engraver and illustrator.
 He returned to the City in search of work repeatedly over the years, but ultimately remained on the family farm, which he ran with his brother George.
 Rowland married Ann Stevens, the daughter of Montpelier Quakers, in 1870.
 Educated at the Glenwood Ladies Seminary in Brattleboro, Vermont, Ann was also a talented artist.
 The two shared a love of art, nature, and literature.
 Together, they raised three children.
-Failing eyesight in late middle age forced Robinson to give up his art, and with Ann’s help and encouragement, he turned to writing.
-His tales of life in Danvis, the Vermont hill town he invented, earned him the honor of most-beloved author in the Green Mountain state.
+Failing eyesight in late middle age forced Robinson to give up his art, and with Ann’s help and encouragement, he focused entirely on writing.
+His tales of life in Danvis, the Vermont hill town he invented, earned him the honor of most-beloved author in the Green Mountain state, writing of “delightful, complex, and real people.”
 An experienced naturalist and devoted conservationist, Robinson celebrated Vermont’s natural beauty first in pictures then in words.
 Rokeby celebrated Rowland Evans Robinson’s early artwork with the 2015 exhibit — The Farm: Drawings of Rowland Evans Robinson, 1850–1880.

 The most distinguished artist in the family, Rachael studied at the Art Students League in New York City.
 Although heavily influenced by her father, she surpassed him in both talent and training.
 She married and settled in New York, where she had a successful career as a book illustrator.
 Her best-known work, however, consisted of two sets of fine art postcards of New York scenes.
 The first set of twelve cards, in 1914, showcased her talent as an Impressionist painter.
 She produced the second set — linoleum block prints — entirely on her own in 1916.
 Their style — later known as art deco — put them well ahead of their time, and they caused quite a stir.
 These eighteen cards changed the world of American postcards.
 It’s hard not to wonder what else Rachael might have changed, but, sadly, we’ll never know.
 She contracted the Spanish flu and died in 1919 at the age of 40.
 Rokeby celebrated Rachael’s first postcard series with the 2014 exhibit — Rachael’s New York Postcards at 100.